arbitoor/arbitoor-core/README.md

     1. stableSmart: do not use 1910 here.
 This is giving wrong value.
     2. hybridStableSmart: Need to integrate this in SDK

+# Optimizing fetches
+- Fetching done at
+    1. ft-contract/ftGetTokenMetadata: in smartRouteLogic.js.
+    2. ft-contract/ftGetStorageBalance: In sdk.ts to know whether storage deposit is needed.
+Can be cached as a (token, bool) map.
+Read whenever a new token is picked.
+Optimize later by re-fetching every 10 seconds if value is false.
+    3. ref-utils/getPools: In getPoolsWithEitherToken() > computeRoutes().
+This is the main function needed.

+- Whenever a new token is selected, or a refresh is triggered-
+    1. Refetch pools: we need fresh state to know the best route
+    2. Know whether storage is needed

+- Wallet provider can be replaced with Cache provider